1sttati/vue-bulma-table/README.md

         {
           name: 'age',
           label: 'Age',
-          callback (data) {       // optional - get data of the role and return to cell return data.age * 2
+          callback: data => {   // optional - get data of the role and return to cell return data.age * 2
           }
         }